Depreciation of IT Assets: Definition, Types & Calculation

 Have you ever wondered how businesses manage the value of their technology over time?
-Understanding the depreciation of IT assets is key to managing them.
+Understanding IT asset depreciation is key to managing them.
 It helps to keep your organization's financials accurate and resources well-distributed.
-Depreciation helps you spread the cost of IT assets over their useful life so you can plan and manage them effectively.
+Depreciation helps you allocate the cost of IT assets over their useful life so you can plan and manage them effectively.

 In this article, we will explore what depreciation of IT assets means and how it fits in the bigger picture of an IT Asset Management (ITAM) strategy.
 We'll also cover calculation methods, how to choose the right one for each asset, and the importance of tracking these changes.